Smoking’s Impact on our Oceans, Lakes, Rivers, and Bays

-While many know that one little cigarette contains about 600 chemicals, 69 of which have been proven to cause cancer, some may not realize that cigarettes produce over 7,000 chemicals when lit.
+While many know that one little cigarette contains about 600 chemicals, 69 of which have been proven to cause cancer, some may not realize that cigarettes produce over 7,000 chemicals when lit unlike with the vapor from a vaporizer, which does not release the same amount of chemical pollution.
 The chemicals found in a cigarette are also highly soluble in water, and can saturate a body of water with contaminants.
 What often goes unnoticed, is the contents of a cigarette butt.
 Many are led to believe these make smoking safer.
 This, however, is simply not true.

 One Little Cigarette Butt…

 Some are under the assumption that cigarette butts are biodegradable.
 They are not.
 Cigarette butts are comprised of cellulose acetate.
 This is a plastic that may disperse into smaller pieces, however, will never biodegrade.
 This material also meets all city and state department’s guidelines for what is considered to be toxic waste.